 Memory-related Crash and Inefficiency Scenarios.
-The three twists explained above give rise to various unexpected system crash scenarios due to memory errors, as well as system inefficiencies.
+The three issues explained above give rise to various unexpected workload crash scenarios due to memory errors, as well as system inefficiencies.
 Manually handling them could frustrate data scientists and impede their ML exploration.

-(1) CNN blowups.
-Serialized file formats of CNNs often underestimate their in-memory footprints.
-Along with the replication by multiple threads, CNN Inference Memory can be easily exhausted.
+(1) DL Execution Memory blowups.
+Serialized file formats of CNNs and downstream ML models often underestimate their in-memory footprints.
+Along with the replication by multiple threads, DL Execution Memory can be easily exhausted.
 If such blowups are not accounted when configuring the data processing system, and if they exceed available memory, the OS will kill the application.

 (2) Insufficient User Memory.
-All UDF execution threads share User Memory for the CNNs and feature layer TensorList objects.
+All UDF execution threads share User Memory for the CNNs, downstream ML models, and feature layer TensorList objects.
 If this region is too small due to a small overall Workload Memory size or due to a large degree of parallelism, such objects might exceed available memory, leading to a crash with out-of-memory error.

 (3) Very large data partitions.
-If a data partition is too big, the data processing system needs a lot of User and Core Execution Memory for query execution operations (e.g., for the join in our workload and MapPartition-style UDFs in Spark).
+If a data partition is too big, the PD system needs a lot of User and Core Execution Memory for query execution operations (e.g., for the join in our work-load and MapPartition-style UDFs in Spark).
 If Execution Memory consumption exceeds the allocated maximum, it will cause the system to crash with out-of-memory error.

 (4) Insufficient memory for Driver Program.
 All distributed data processing systems require a Driver program that orchestrates the job among workers.
 In our case, the Driver reads and creates a serialized version of the CNN and broadcasts it to the workers.
-To run the downstream ML task, the Driver has to collect partial results from workers (e.g., for collect() and collectAsMap() in Spark).
+For the downstream ML model, the Driver may also have to collect partial results from workers (e.g., for collect() and collectAsMap() in Spark).
 Without enough memory for these operations, the Driver will crash.